Eric Moore | Last updated: August 2, 2026

 Variable speed HVAC systems cost 50–70% more than single-stage systems when fully installed, according to Southeastern Mechanical Services (2025).
 For a typical 2,000–2,500 sq ft home, that works out to $8,000–$14,000 installed for a variable speed system versus $5,500–$8,500 for a comparable single-stage setup.

 The premium comes from two places: the equipment itself and the installation complexity.
 Variable speed compressors use inverter-driven motors that modulate output from roughly 30% to 100% capacity.
 That technology costs significantly more to manufacture than a single-speed motor that simply runs at full blast or shuts off.
+Daikin’s Fit line puts a variable-speed swing compressor in every model rather than reserving it for the top tier, which is one reason Daikin Fit system costs start above a comparable single-stage unit.
+The same motor upgrade shows up on the heating side as the furnace blower, where a variable-speed ECM is normally bundled into the top AFUE tier rather than sold separately, as our high-efficiency furnace cost guide breaks down.

 Here’s how costs break down by system size, based on contractor quotes collected for this guide: